vercel/next.js/docs/advanced-features/using-mdx.md

 ## next-mdx-remote

-On a remote database, use next-mdx-remote https://github.com/hashicorp/next-mdx-remote
+On a remote database, use [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote)

 ## @mdx-js/mdx

-Handle mdx strings client side, probably @mdx-js/mdx see official docs https://mdxjs.com/docs/getting-started/
+If you are handling mdx strings client side, you should probably use [@mdx-js/mdx](https://mdxjs.com/docs/getting-started/)

 ## Using Components, Layouts and Custom Elements